 Registration forms are available from a number of places including:

-- Download from this blog (above).
+- Download and print from this blog (above).

 What Do I Need To Include With My Application?

 - An original birth certificate is required by GL – not a photocopy.
 This can be a long or short one.
-Because the actual birth certificate is being handled, in reality a lot of parents go to the grammar school where they want their child to sit the GL test and hand over the registration form and the birth certificate, which is usually copied there and then and handed back.
+Because the actual birth certificate is being handled, in reality a lot of parents go to the grammar school where they want their child to sit the GL test and hand over the registration form and the birth certificate, which is usually copied there and then handed back.
 This saves a lot of fretting and posting original documents which will then need to be posted back.

 - A passport-sized photo of your child (only one is required for GL).
 You need to write the child’s name and date of birth on the back.